 7. The town of Hershey, Pennsylvania, was built for the employees of the factory.

 As a successful business owner with a lot of workers, Milton Hershey believed that in order for his company to thrive, his employees had to be happy.
 He designed and built the model town to be a community, with brick houses and lawns, and also established what is now Hersheypark so that the families would have a place for recreation.

 For seven decades, the image that chocolate lovers associated with Hershey’s was the “Cocoa Bean Baby.”
-Introduced in 1898, the tot would appear on packaging and in advertisements, until the company became the Hershey Food Corporation in 1968.
+Introduced in 1898, the tot appeared on packaging and in advertisements until the company became the Hershey Food Corporation in 1968.

-Hershey and his wife, Kitty, had tickets to board the Titanic on its maiden voyage, but something made them return home instead.
-There are two versions of the history floating around: Either Kitty was sick, or Milton had business that kept him at home.
+Hershey and his wife, Kitty, put a deposit down for a room on the Titanic on its maiden voyage, but something made them return home instead.
+There are two versions of the history floating around: Either Kitty was sick, or Milton had business that meant he needed to head home earlier than anticipated.
 Either way, the ship left the docks without them, and we all know how that ended.

 As plant chemist (and later President) Samuel Hinkle later recounted, the company was looking to add a peanut product to their line in the 1920s.
 While executives were thinking of a name, someone said that the new product was “a good bar.”
 Milton Hershey was hard of hearing and thought that the exec had said “Mr. Goodbar.”
 He liked the name, so it stuck.

 11. Hershey’s chocolate is part of United States military history.